 Like Halloween, Easter is a holiday that wouldn’t be complete without candy.
-Every year, displays of bright floral boxes and fun festive shapes take over the candy aisle, an event that children and grownups alike look forward to.
+Every year, displays of bright floral boxes and fun, festive shapes take over the candy aisle, an event that children and grownups alike look forward to.
 Since it’s only available once a year, Easter candy has become pretty special – sacred even.
 Well, at least some of it has.
-As always, there are a few candies that try to hop onto the Easter bandwagon, but fail miserably to live up to the standards set by Reese’s Peanut Butter Cup Eggs.
+A few candies try to hop onto the Easter bandwagon but fail miserably to live up to the standards.
 (Best.
 Candy.
 Ever.)
-So here they are, in somewhat random order; the Easter candies you should really stay away from:
+So here they are, in somewhat random order; the Easter candies you should stay away from:

 If you’re head over heels for that alluring light banana flavor of Circus Peanuts – just kidding, I know no one’s ever actually liked them – you’re going to love Chicks and Rabbits.
-These delights are labeled as being a marshmallow candy, which is interesting given their texture.
-Chicks and Rabbits are formed with that unmistakable, crumbly plastic-like foam that have made Circus Peanuts so popular.
-Sadly, the only redemption for these fuzzy farm darlings would be a super cute appearance…but instead, their elongated faces and large, vacant eyes make them look like E.T.’s cousins.
+They are labeled “marshmallow candy,” which is interesting given their texture.
+Chicks and Rabbits are formed with that unmistakable, crumbly plastic-like foam that has made Circus Peanuts so popular.
+Sadly, the only redemption for these fuzzy farm darlings would be a super cute appearance, but instead, their elongated faces and large, vacant eyes make them look like E.T.’s cousins.
 Fail.

 This yummy ducky (really, it says that on the package – as if that’s enticing) is a complete and total horror.
 It looks like Ernie’s bath time buddy, but it’s edible.
 (Well, maybe.
-It depends on how you consider okay to eat.)
+It depends on what you consider okay to eat.)
 Boldly going where no others have gone before, this Easter treat has paved the way for milk-flavored candies everywhere.
 Now, I know what you’re thinking: what would a milk-flavored treat taste like?
-Like pure evil.
+We’ll give you a hint; it would taste horrible!
 So it’s no wonder that Quax remains the only candy of its kind.